 Your eyes are 10 times more sensitive to UV than your skin

 Noosa Optical was the first established Optometrist in Noosa, starting out more than 30 years ago.
-The team is passionate about delivering the best possible options for eyecare to the Noosa community.
-Noosa Optical can be contacted on 54473711.
-We are located at 1 Lanyana Way, Noosa Junction.
+The team is passionate about delivering the best possible options for eye care to the Noosa community, including good quality sunglasses.
+Noosa Optical can be contacted on 54473711 or visit us at 1 Lanyana Way, Noosa Junction.

 - ‘Global Solar UV Index: Australian measurements, forecasts and comparison with the UK.’
 Gies, Roy, Javorniczky, Henderson, Lemus-Deschamps and Driscoll, Photochem Photobiol, 2004.

 - The Skin Cancer Foundation, Australia